At one point or another, you’ve probably heard the saying, “It’s not what you know but who you know that matters.”

 In fact, just by doing business with your software vendor, you are already integrated into a network of pharmacists that you can interact with and collaborate with.
 The best vendors, though, take the time to help you create connections on a personal level.

 Not only do they know that connections are crucial to your practice 一 but they know that they are crucial to the profession of pharmacy as a whole.
 Thus, they are willing to give you the tools you need to create and maintain the right connections.

 Your software vendor can provide you with a number of different resources to connect.
 Every vendor takes its own approach, but here are some of the most common ways that you can get connected:

-- User forums: User forums are usually available within your software system, or within a closed community that is specific to software users.
-In most cases, pharmacists use forums to ask questions or get advice about a specific part of their software system.
-However, they also use them as a platform to connect with other professionals.
-Thus, they can be a good way to get your foot in the door.
+User forums are usually available within your software system, or within a closed community.
+In most cases, pharmacists use forums to ask questions or get advice about a their software system.

 • Gain new knowledge and pick up new skills